pyOpenSci/handbook/organization/external-communication.md

 ### EventBrite

 pyOpenSci uses [EventBrite](https://eventbrite.com) to manage event sign-ups.
-Anyone who has registered for a pyOpenSci event through EventBrite will be contacted through the EventBrite service regarding event updates and logistics. pyOpenSci may also upload EventBrite contacts to Mailchimp or SurveyMonkey for the purposes of sending out pre- and/or post-surveys.
+Anyone who has registered for a pyOpenSci event through EventBrite will be contacted through the EventBrite service regarding event updates and logistics. pyOpenSci may also upload EventBrite contacts to SurveyMonkey to send out pre- and/or post-surveys.

 ### SurveyMonkey

-[SurveyMonkey](https://www.surveymonkey.com/) is used to send out pre- and/or post-surveys to attendees of pyOpenSci events.
-This can include in-person or online events such as workshops, talks, and sprints.
+[SurveyMonkey](https://www.surveymonkey.com/) is used to send  pre- and/or post-surveys to pyOpenSci events attendees.
+Events include workshops, talks, and sprints and may be in-person or online.
 SurveyMonkey is used due to its ease of use, integration with HubSpot, and ability to send out survey reminder emails.

 ### HubSpot

-[HubSpot](https://hubspot.com/) is pyOpenSci's customer relationship management (CRM) platform. pyOpenSci also uses HubSpot as as a catch-all bulk emailing service, for instance, to communicate with individuals who have signed up to volunteer as a [reviewer](https://forms.gle/Mps4UsRHTyF66cdg7) and/or [editor](https://forms.gle/aFAMBjrdU7f7zMP89) as part of our [open software peer review process](https://www.pyopensci.org/about-peer-review/index.html).
+[HubSpot](https://hubspot.com/) is pyOpenSci's customer relationship management (CRM) platform. pyOpenSci also uses HubSpot as a catch-all bulk emailing service, for instance, to communicate with individuals who have signed up to volunteer as a [reviewer](https://forms.gle/Mps4UsRHTyF66cdg7) and/or [editor](https://forms.gle/aFAMBjrdU7f7zMP89) as part of our [open software peer review process](https://www.pyopensci.org/about-peer-review/index.html).

 ## Linktree

 Linktree is a social media landing page that allows users to share multiple links from a single page, which is fantastic for social media sites with limited space.

-All of our active sites, platforms, and social media accounts are located in a Linktr.ee account, which is shared in the Description of our social media sites where applicable.
+All of our active sites, platforms, and social media accounts are located in a Linktr.ee account.
+The Linktr.ee link is shared in the **Description** of our social media sites where applicable.

 Accessing and editing Linktr.ee:
 * Login at linktr.ee (credentials are in [Bitwarden](./bitwarden.md))